Pollen Allergy Test

-Every year during the pollen season, an increasing number of people suffer from sneezing, sniffles and reddened eyes.
-A pollen allergy is not only annoying, but can be extremely debilitating and reduce well-being for weeks.
-In addition, it is often difficult to avoid the pollen.p>
+Every year during the pollen season, an increasing number of people suffer from sneezing, sniffling and reddened eyes.
+A pollen allergy is not only annoying, but it can be extremely debilitating and negatively impact your well-being for weeks.
+In addition, it is often difficult to avoid pollen.p>

-It is therefore advisable to take specific measures in order to be exposed to as few pollen as possible that may cause allergy symptoms.
+It is therefore advisable to take specific measures in order to be exposed to as little pollen as possible that may cause allergy symptoms.

 Who should take the test?

 An increasing number of people are affected by this.
-In total, around 15 percent of adults in Germany suffer from pollen allergies during their lifetime.
-In some cases a pollen allergy also only develops in the course of life, often in adulthood.
+In total, between ten and thirty per cent of adults in the United Kingdom suffer from pollen allergies during their lifetime.
+In some cases, a pollen allergy also only develops over the course of a lifetime, often in adulthood.

 How does the test work?

 To perform the Pollen Allergy Test, obtain a small blood sample from your fingertip using a lancet.
 Only a few drops of blood are required.
-You will then place the drops on a dry blood spot card – this way you only obtain a very small amount of blood and the sample lasts long.
+You will then place the drops on a dry blood spot card – this way, you only obtain a very small amount of blood and the sample lasts longer.

 The sample is then sent to a medical laboratory free of charge by return envelope.
 The laboratory analyses the number of IgE antibodies to certain grass, herb and flower pollen.
-After the analysis you will receive a notification and can access the results report via the online customer area or the my cerascreen® app.
+After the analysis, you will receive a notification and will be able to access the results report via the online customer area or the My cerascreen® app.

 The results report

-A table indicates how sensitive you are to 16 different allergens, i.e. whether there are too many of the IgE antibodies in the blood that react to the respective pollen.
-This sensitivity represents the potential of your immune system to react with allergic reactions to pollen.
+A table indicates how sensitive you are to 16 different allergens – that is, whether there are too many of the IgE antibodies in the blood that react to the respective pollen.
+This sensitivity represents the likelihood of your immune system having an allergic reaction to pollen.
 It is an indication of a possible allergy.

-An increased number of antibodies is a first indication of a possible pollen allergy.
+An increased number of antibodies is the first indication of a possible pollen allergy.
 For a final diagnosis, speak to a doctor with experience in allergy diagnostics.

 What type of recommendations will I receive?

 Increased IgE levels are a sign of an allergy, but are not a diagnosis in themselves.
-It can also happen that elevated IgE levels are not associated with symptoms and are completely unproblematic.
-You can use the results as a first indication to observe your symptoms more closely in everyday life or to discuss further action with your doctor.
+It is also possible that elevated IgE levels are not associated with symptoms and are completely unproblematic.
+You can use the results as a prompt to observe your symptoms more closely in everyday life or to discuss further action with your doctor.

-A definite diagnosis of an allergy can only be made by doctors who, in addition to the test results, take a medical history of your symptoms.
+A definite diagnosis of an allergy can only be made by doctors who, in addition to the test results, look at a medical history of your symptoms.

 Which pollen is tested for?

-The cerascreen® Pollenallergie Test measures the concentration of IgE antibodies for different types of pollen and in addition the allergen of the ficus benjamina, which can often lead to pollen allergy-like symptoms.
+The cerascreen® Pollen Allergy Test measures the concentration of IgE antibodies for different types of pollen and also the allergen of the Ficus benjamina, which can often lead to pollen-allergy-like symptoms.

-Grassses and herbs: Bahia grass, mugwort, parietaria, grass mix, bermuda grass, rye, timothy grass
+Grassses and herbs: Bahia grass, mugwort, pellitory, grass mix, Bermuda grass, rye, timothy grass

-Plants: Ragweed, olive, poplar, ribwort, cyprus and the sap of the ficus benjamina
+Plants: Ragweed, olive, poplar, ribwort, cypress and the sap of the Ficus benjamina

 Trees: Birch, alder, hazelnut

-In case of an allergy, these specific IgE antibodies occur too frequently in the body.
-They trigger a malfunction of the immune system when they encounter harmless proteins from food, animal hair or even pollen.
+If you have an allergy, these specific IgE antibodies appear too frequently in the body.
+They cause the immune system to malfunction when they encounter harmless proteins from food, animal hair or even pollen.
 The mast cells, a kind of immune cell, then release the messenger substance histamine.
-The histamine then causes inflammation, which in turn leads to the typical allergy symptoms.
+The histamine then causes inflammation, which, in turn, leads to the typical allergy symptoms.

-What syptoms can I expect from a pollen allergy?
+What symptoms can I expect with a pollen allergy?